 At root, I suppose that’s because being a human being is weird.
 It’s incredible.
 It’s demoralizing.
 It’s awesome and awful.
 Being human is, quite literally, “all the things”.
-And that may be the best explanation for why we have ministers.
+And that may be the best explanation for why we have clergy.

 The role is an anachronism.
 Acknowledged and amen’d — more on that later.
 And there is something to just voicing that, here, in the early part of the 21st century.
 Here in the U.S.A, we live in a culture of many cultures, with many views on truth, value, and meaning.
 It would be awesome if none of those overlapping spheres of understanding were in conflict with each other, that “making sense of it all” would be easy, or straightforward, or even remain stable.
 In the face of the new, sometimes it helps to know where you stand.
 Where you came from.
 Because wherever we end up, with whatever future we chose to wrestle out of today, that will not be a creation “from nothing”.
 It will build on the stories that we tell.
 The stories we’ve been telling for generations.
 I suppose you could argue that an anachronism might help with that.

 We talk about the “modern worker” in many unhelpful ways.
 One of those is “knowledge worker”.
 I think that’s meant to imply that their value is what they know rather than in what they can do.
 Ministers are not knowledge workers, though perhaps that is part of it.
 Becoming a minister means having to know a lot of stuff.
 But a minister is asked for more than that.